kacper-ragankiewicz/kacper-ragankiewicz/README.md

 ## 📚 Research & Theories

 - Developed a **cognitive science theory** inspired by the principles of the **General Theory of Relativity (OTW)**, integrating communication models, network theory, and AI-inspired cognitive processing.
+- Full implementation and simulations are available in my [CCIM repository](https://github.com/kacper-ragankiewicz/CCIM).

 ---